-Early in my career, I worked in an outpatient clinic providing evaluations and treatment for children who had been victims (or suspected victims) of sexual abuse.
+Early in my career, I worked in an outpatient clinic providing evaluations and treatment for children who were survivors of sexual abuse.
 This was not an easy job as you can imagine – heart-wrenching in fact.
-But God gave me a real passion for these children whose lives had been turned upside down by the selfish, damaging acts of abuse at the hand of their perpetrator.
+But God gave me a real passion for these children whose lives had been turned upside down by the selfish, damaging acts of abuse at the hand of their perpetrators.

 Sexual abuse is rampant in our country.
-Reports estimate that 1 in 4 girls will be a victim of sexual abuse in their life time and about 1 in 5 boys will suffer the same fate.
+Reports estimate that 1 in 5 girls will be a victim of sexual abuse in their life time and about 1 in 20 boys will suffer the same fate (see more statistics here).
 While there are no guarantees, there are some things you can do right now to protect your child from sexual abuse.

-2) Use the term “private part/s.”
-You want to use this to identify all of the parts on your child that are private.
+You want to use this to identify all of the parts on your child that are private (think swim suit areas).
 Using this term is appropriate in all social settings but more importantly, it highlights the very nature of those parts of the body: they are private.
 Explain what private means.
 You can tell your child that private parts can be seen by the following: Mom and Dad, a doctor (with Mom or Dad present), a care taker who needs to bathe or change the child (I suggest you take the extra step to have the care taker ask you for permission to do these things with the child present).

-3) Teach your child about personal space.
-Make a swooping motion with your hands around your body.
+Make a swooping motion with your outstretched arms and hands around your body.
 The area you covered is your personal space.
 Your children need to know that they are the owners of that space.
 They get to decide who comes in.
 People need to ask permission to enter and your child gets to grant or politely reject that request.
 Teaching your child this concept is so essential in preventing sexual abuse.

-6) If you have been a victim, get help.
 This final point is important.
 I can’t tell you how many times children would come through my office who had a parent with an almost identical victim experience.
 These parents were often very proactive and supportive of counseling, believing their children’s reports and taking action right away.
 Maybe it was an unconscious attempt to repair the damage that was done to them – providing a different outcome to the same situation.
 Many, in fact, would say, “I wish my mom believed me and protected me the way I am protecting my daughter now.”
-If you have been the victim of childhood sexual abuse and you never received treatment, you can protect your child by getting treatment yourself.
+If you are a survivor of childhood sexual abuse and you never received treatment, you can protect your child by getting treatment yourself.
 An underlying, subconscious need to “fix things” can cloud your judgment.
 Contact your state’s Infoline for information on services in your area.

-If you suspect abuse, the best thing you can do for your child is to believe her.
+If you suspect abuse, the best thing you can do for your child is to believe her and then get help right away.
 Studies have found that there is no better single predictor of a successful outcome to treatment than to have a child who is immediately believed by his or her parents.
-Remember, 96% of all sexual abuse allegations are true.
+Remember, 90-98% of all sexual abuse allegations are true.
 And those are just the ones that are reported.